What's covered in this article?

 Consider the fact that a furnace is essentially an appliance that draws flammable natural gas (or propane) into your home and combusts it in a controlled fashion to generate heat.
 Is this really something you want to entrust to some used furnace that was pulled out of another home, possibly damaged in the process, just to save a few bucks?

-Not to say installing a used furnace is extremely dangerous, but it’s not what was intended by the manufacturer.
+Not to say installing or buying a used furnace is extremely dangerous, but it’s not what was intended by the manufacturer.

 5. Your furnace could get red-tagged